This project involves measurement of voltages up to

 100:1 high-voltage divider.

-Only trained and competent persons familiar with electrical safety, insulation,
+Only trained and competent personnel familiar with electrical safety, insulation,

-creepage/clearance, and high-voltage hazards should work with such circuits.
+creepage/clearance requirements, and high-voltage hazards should work with these circuits.

 This example demonstrates how to measure and calculate power consumption using an Arduino UNO and an ACS758 current sensor (and voltage divider).
 The system computes: